prob-design/bivariate/README.md

 Welcome to version 2.0 of the Bivariate package.
 This README is very incomplete, as it only provides some installation instructions.
 An example notebook will follow, where the new functionality will be demonstrated.

 ## Installation

-- Recommended: create a fresh conda environment with at least Python 3.10 and PIP:
+Option 1: create a fresh conda environment with at least Python 3.10 and PIP:

     ```conda create -n bivariate python=3.10 pip```